 The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.

 This scholarship is awarded to a deserving LGBTQI student who aims to participate in a high-quality, rigorous education abroad program.

 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
 Each year, fifty $1,000 grants are awarded each year.
 Students with a cumulative GPA of 3.75 or higher are strongly encouraged to apply.
 The University of Pittsburgh at Greensburg has an active chapter of Phi Kappa Phi and, therefore, students may apply for the study abroad grant.
 Students do not have to be a part of the society to apply.

 - Third-Party Affiliate Scholarships

-Students studying abroad on approved third-party affilate programs are encouraged to reach out to their specific provider about scholarships and travel grant awards.
-Check out the specific provider website for additional informaiton.
+Students studying abroad on approved third-party affiliate programs are encouraged to reach out to their specific provider about scholarships and travel grant awards.
+Check out the specific provider website for additional information.

-The University of Pittsburgh at Greensburg and Pitt Study Abroad do not endorse any specific company, directory, scholarship, or grant.
+The University of Pittsburgh at Greensburg and Pitt Global Experiences Office do not endorse any specific company, directory, scholarship, or grant.
 Those listed on this site are posted as additional resources for our students seeking additional funding for study abroad.
-Both the University and Pitt Study Abroad do not maintain or take responsibility for any of the information listed on any of the sites above.
+Both the University and Pitt Global Experiences Office do not maintain or take responsibility for any of the information listed on any of the sites above.